Contact Us

 View Map

-Computed Tomography (CT) technology uses X-rays and computers to create cross-sectional “slices,” or images of the body.
-These images provide precise information about the anatomy at each location, or slice.
-Bones, soft tissue, brain, organs, and blood vessels can all be imaged.
-Although CT does expose the patient to ionizing radiation, at Regional West, radiologists and technologists work closely to assure that each CT scan is done using the lowest possible radiation dose, especially for children.
+Computed tomography (CT or CAT) scans are a type of imaging technology that uses X-rays and computers to create cross-sectional “slices,” or images of the body.
+These images provide detailed information about the anatomy at each location, or slice.
+CT scans can image bones, soft tissue, brain, organs, and blood vessels.

 What to expect during a CT exam